-How to Clean Your Washing Machine, According to Cleaning Experts
+How to Clean a Washing Machine, According to Cleaning Experts

-When you think about giving your home a good scrub down, you probably don't consider washing the objects that do some of the cleaning for you.
-For example, cleaning your washing machine probably doesn't come to mind as often as it should.
+When you think about giving your home a good scrub down, you probably don't consider washing the things that do the cleaning.
+Case in point—when was the last time you cleaned your washing machine?
 You're not alone if you think the appliance is basically cleaning itself every time you run it.
 But that's hardly the case.
-Yes, even washing machines get dirty—or worse yet, moldy—and chances are high yours is need of a good cleaning.
+Yes, even washing machines get dirty—or worse yet, moldy—and chances are high yours needs a good sanitizing.

 How to Clean Your Washing Machine